Politics and Philosophy BA

 - Civilisation, Empire and Hegemony

 With American power seemingly all powerful today, this unit provides a rethink of the origins of great power politics/economics.
-Mainstrem Eurocentric theories in International Relations view great power politics/economics as having universal materialist properties.
+Mainstream Eurocentric theories in International Relations view great power politics/economics as having universal materialist properties.
 And they view America and Britain as hegemons that provide global public goods for the benefit of all.
 This module problematises this view by revealing the differing moral foundations and 'standards of civilisation' that inform the various directions that great power can take.
 It examines Britain and China in the pre-1900 era, contemporary America, Japan, and the potential role of China in the coming decades.20 credits

 - Contemporary Chinese Politics